-- (d) What is the expected value of the game? (you may find the results of the two previous subexercises helpful; they're not there just for show). - (e) How much should P2 pay to play, to make the game fair? - 6.7.
+- (d) What is the expected value of the game? (you may find the results of the two previous subexercises helpful; they're not there just for show). - (e) How much should P2 pay to play, to make the game fair? - 6.11.
 A simple card game is as follows.
 P1 pays a stake of 1 to play.
 P1 and P2 then each draw a card.
 If both cards are the same color, P2 keeps the stake and the game ends.
 If they are different colors, P2 pays P1 the stake and 1 extra (a total of 2). - (a) What is the expected value of the game to P1? - (b) P2 modifies the game, as follows.
 If both cards are court cards (that is, knave, queen, king), then P2 keeps the stake and the game ends; otherwise, the game works as before.
-Now what is the expected value of the game to P1? - 6.8.
+Now what is the expected value of the game to P1?

+- 6.12.
 An airline company runs a flight that has six seats.
 Each passenger who buys a ticket has a probability p of turning up for the flight.
 These events are independent. - (a) The airline sells six tickets.
-What is the expected number of passengers, if p=0.9? - (b) How many tickets should the airline sell to ensure that the expected number of passengers is greater than six, if p = 0.7?
-Hint: The easiest way to do this is to write a quick program that computes the expected value of passengers that turn up for each the number of tickets sold, then search the number of tickets sold.
+What is the expected number of passengers, if p = 0.9? - (b) How many tickets should the airline sell to ensure that the expected number of passengers is greater than six, if p = 0.7?
+Hint: The easiest way to do this is to write a quick program that computes the expected value of passengers that turn up for each the number of tickets sold, then search the number of tickets sold. - 6.13.

-- 6.9.
 An airline company runs a flight that has 10 seats.
 Each passenger who buys a ticket has a probability p of turning up for the flight.
 The gender of the passengers is not known until they turn up for a flight, and women buy tickets with the same frequency that men do.
 The pilot is eccentric, and will not fly unless at least two women turn up. - (a) How many tickets should the airline sell to ensure that the expected number of passengers that turn up is greater than 10? - (b) The airline sells 10 tickets.
 What is the expected number of passengers on the aircraft, given that it flies? (i.e. that at least two women turn up).
-Estimate this value with a simulation.
+Estimate this value with a simulation. - 6.14.
+A coin game that is occasionally played is odd person out.
+In this game, there are rounds.
+In a round, each person flips a coin.
+There is an odd person out in that round if all but one have H and the other has T, OR all but one have T and the last has H. - (a) Three people play one round.
+What is the probability that there is an odd person out? - (b) Now four people play one round.
+What is the probability that there is an odd person out? - (c) Five people play until there is an odd person out.
+What is the expected number of rounds that they will play? (you can save yourself quite a lot of calculation by reading section ??, if you don't mind skipping ahead a bit).